Calculating your costs when starting a business

 Look up the financial statements of any publicly listed businesses in your industry, especially competitors and market leaders.
 Although these companies will no longer have all the start-up costs you do, you will be able to get a general idea of what they are spending their money on.

 It is particularly useful to see how much they are spending on sales and administrative costs as a percentage of revenue.
-Remember, larger businesses will have the cost advantages of economise of scale due to a stronger buying power.
+Remember, larger businesses will have the cost advantages of economies of scale due to a stronger buying power.
 Read more about benchmarking.

 Talk to industry associations